p4 client

 Writable, optional, multi-line

 Restricts access to depot paths to a particular point in time.
-Files specified for the ChangeView field are read-only: they may be opened but not submitted.
+Files specified for the ChangeView field are read-only: they can be opened but not submitted.
 For example:

 //depot/path/...@1000

 Revisions of the files in the specified path will not be visible if they were submitted after the specified changelist number.
-Files matching a ChangeView path may not be submitted.
+Files matching a ChangeView path cannot be submitted.

 Note